 streams to our oceans with the new “Plastic Pollution” that has been developed since plastic developed over the last century but its increasing usage, especially with the growing popularity of Bottled Drinking Water.

 Unlike plastic water bottles, Aluminum recycling happens in as little as 60 days.
 That’s right, the turnaround time for aluminum recycling is super quick.
 Aluminum can be thrown away, recycled, and back on store shelves in a few months.
-With recycling that fast, it’s possible that you’ve actually used the same can (or part of it) multiple times.
+With recycling that fast, you may have actually used the same can (or part of it) multiple times.
 Canned water’s longest-year shelf life can last as an emergency item for ten years or more.
 Drinking water should always be part of your survival food supply.

 Aluminum packaging contains an average of 73% post-consumer material.
 Compare that to plastic, which on average uses just 3% recycled material.
 Glass is better at 23% but can’t compare to the products of today that consume aluminum compared to other materials.